Deletion of the transient receptor potential Melastatin 2 gene mitigates the 6-hydroxydopamine-induced parkinson’s disease–like pathology (2025)

 - Inhibition of TRPM2 by AG490 is neuroprotective in a Parkinson’s Disease animal model

-- Role of acetylcholine receptors in proliferation and differentiation of P19 embryonal carcinoma cells
+- Pharmacological properties of purinergic receptors and their effects on proliferation and induction of neuronal differentiation of P19 embryonal carcinoma cells

 Informações sobre o DOI: 10.1007/s12035-024-04611-9 (Fonte: oaDOI API)